Building a greenhouse or upgrading an existing one? Wondering what greenhouse features to include? Try these ones that will make it perfect!

 If you want to add a drip irrigation system to your greenhouse, there are many kits available which contain everything you need.
 If you mainly have pots in the greenhouse like I have, think flexibility.
 You’ll want to have a header hose go around the perimeter of the greenhouse and then have the smaller supply lines branch off (with extra length for changes) at convenient locations.

-For a good starter kit I recommend the
+For a good starter kit I recommend this kit:

 If you mainly have in-ground or raised beds you may want to just add a couple of soaker hoses and hook them up to your hose when you need to water.